tpoatsy3/mission_incomputable/docs/IMPLEMENTATION.md

 <img src="pebble/pebble7.png" height ="120">
 <img src="pebble/pebble8.png" height ="120">

+We put in icons to help to user have a better sense of what each part of the app accomplishes.
+Especially if a user weren't as fluent in English he or she would have an easier time navigating our app with our UI.
+We also made the status bar red to highlight that it was an important piece of information.

 # Guide Agent
 ## Pseudocode
 1. execute from the commandline with usage syntax